kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/high_output.jpg
     alt: "High Output Management"
     title: "High Output Management by Andy Grove"
-    text: "Andy Grove was one of the greatest CEOs of our time, and his management approach is a foundation of famous OKRs (Objective Key Results).
+    excerpt: "Andy Grove was one of the greatest CEOs of our time, and his management approach is a foundation of famous OKRs (Objective Key Results).
 A must-read book for any manager."
     url: "https://amzn.to/3OznpGb"
     btn_label: "Amazon"
     btn_class: "btn--primary"